Broken or Fractured Bones

 Breaking or “fracturing” a bone is one of the most common types of injuries from which victims of car crashes, pedestrian collisions, and slip and falls suffer.
 The severity of the injury depends on what type of fracture was sustained, where the fracture is located, and potential other fractures and injuries that occurred during the incident.
 A fracture generally takes at least eight weeks to fully heal, after which the patient will need to begin multiple months of physical therapy and strength conditioning to get the full range of motion and strength back.
 Unfortunately, for many victims, regaining their previous strength and mobility is impossible due to the nature of the break, their age, or other factors such as an underlying illness or the severity of other injuries that were caused during the incident.
 Because fractures take so long to heal, victims are burdened with out-of-pocket medical expenses, time must be taken off from work, and the victim is forced to undergo pain and suffering, fracture injuries should always be legally pursued.
-To hold the negligent party responsible for your injuries, our Barrie fracture lawyers at Preszler Law Firm can help you gather medical records, investigate the incident scene and talk to witnesses, file a personal injury claim, and hold the at-fault party’s insurer accountable for compensation.
+To hold the negligent party responsible for your injuries, our Barrie fracture lawyers at Preszler Injury Lawyers can help you gather medical records, investigate the incident scene and talk to witnesses, file a personal injury claim, and hold the at-fault party’s insurer accountable for compensation.

 Types of Fractures